williamrhancock/Pedantic2/docs/WORKFLOW_NODES_GUIDE.md

    - Static `items` array in config (fallback)

 2. **Sub-Workflow Execution**:
-   - All nodes connected downstream from the for-each node until an 'end' or another 'foreach' node are executed as a sub-workflow
+   - All nodes connected downstream from the for-each node until an 'endloop' node are executed as a sub-workflow
+   - The sub-workflow continues until an EndLoop node (not End or another ForEach)
    - Each item replaces the `input_data` entirely for that iteration
    - The sub-workflow receives the item as its input